Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which guiding principle is most affected by the Customer Experience (CX)?

-- [ ] Progress iteratively with feedback.
+- [ ] Progress Iteratively with Feedback.
-- [x] Focus on value.
+- [x] Focus on Value.
-- [ ] Think and work holistically.
+- [ ] Think and Work Holistically.
-- [ ] Start where you are.
+- [ ] Start Where You Are.

 **[⬆ Back to Top](#table-of-contents)**

 ### Dion Training Solutions wants to build a new service to automatically fulfill exam voucher orders for students.
 Currently, exam vouchers are fulfilled manually by a staff member once the order is received from the student by copying and pasting the voucher number from a spreadsheet into an email template and sending out the email to the students.
 Before attempting to automate this fulfillment process, the team lead takes an inventory of the current services, processes, and procedures that are being used by the voucher fulfillment team to see if they might be able to be reused.
 What guiding principle best describes this scenario?

-- [ ] Focus on value.
+- [ ] Focus on Value.
-- [ ] Collaborate and promote visibility.
+- [ ] Collaborate and Promote Visibility.
-- [x] Start where you are.
+- [x] Start Where You Are.
-- [ ] Keep it simple and practical.
+- [ ] Keep It Simple and Practical.

 **[⬆ Back to Top](#table-of-contents)**

 ### Dion Training Solutions has decided to create an online course for the ITIL 4 Foundation exam.
 The company developed their curriculum and then invited 50 students to participate in live training to determine if the training was effective.
 During the training, some students didn't understand the concept of the service value chain, so the instructor rewrote that portion of the curriculum.
 Which guiding principle is being demonstrated by this approach to curriculum development?

-- [ ] Focus on value.
+- [ ] Focus on Value.
-- [ ] Collaborate and promote visibility.
+- [ ] Collaborate and Promote Visibility.
-- [ ] Optimize and automate.
+- [ ] Optimize and Automate.
-- [ ] Progress iteratively with feedback.
+- [ ] Progress Iteratively with Feedback.

 **[⬆ Back to Top](#table-of-contents)**

 ### You are working to design a new service for internal use across your organization.
 As part of your design efforts, you form a small team with relevant stakeholders from the human resources, information technology, sales, and other relevant departments to ensure the service adequately meets each department's needs and hope this results in great acceptance of the service when delivered.
 Which guiding principle best describes this scenario?

-- [ ] Focus on value.
+- [ ] Focus on Value.
-- [x] Collaborate and promote visibility.
+- [x] Collaborate and Promote Visibility.
-- [ ] Start where you are.
+- [ ] Start Where You Are.
-- [ ] Keep it simple and practical.
+- [ ] Keep It Simple and Practical.

 **[⬆ Back to Top](#table-of-contents)**

 ### John is currently working to create a new service that would allow a customer to purchase a digital product online and have it delivered to the user's inbox.
 John is responsible for the payment portion of this service, but Sally is responsible for the digital product fulfillment portion of the service.
-Which of the following should John do in order to follow the principle of 'think and work holistically'?
+Which of the following should John do in order to follow the principle of Think and Work Holistically?

 - [ ] John should optimize his code to ensure it runs efficiently.
 - [x] John should meet with Sally to determine how the digital product fulfillment will occur.